KartikeyNamdev/SkillBridge/README.md

 **SKILL BRIDGE** is built to transform vocational education by integrating cutting-edge solutions like Virtual Reality (VR) training modules, AI-powered career guidance, digital skill badges, mobile training labs, and online apprenticeship platforms.
 This project is part of the Smart India Hackathon initiative and aims to provide a comprehensive solution for skill development.

+It need to support 2 types of user- a.Admin b.Student

+Admins are allowed to signup,create courses,create internships,give problems for practice.
+Users can Signup, view courses,purchase courses, view internships, solve problems on code editor and chat to our bot for career guidance.

 ## **Features**

 - **Virtual Reality (VR) Training Modules**: Immersive training experiences that simulate real-world scenarios.